 Massive improvements in storage performance have been achieved as the technology has evolved from HDD to SDD to NVMe (Non-Volatile Memory Express).
 The latest storage media technology, NVMe, has decreased access time by a factor of 1000 over previous HDD technology.
-Sample seek times between the various technologies include; HDD = 2-5 ms, SATA SSD = 0.2 ms, and NVMe SSD = 0.02 ms. While shorter overall average seek times are better, the performance of drives in each category can still vary [9].
+Figure 9 shows the difference in Sample seek time times between the various technologies include; HDD = 2-5 ms, SATA SSD = 0.2 ms, and NVMe SSD = 0.02 ms. ShorterWhile shorter overall average seek times are better, butthe performance of drives in each category can still vary [9].